 I’m going to use a business analogy here because, well, I love a good business analogy.

-In fact, it should be a red flag that there is a problem if the employer doesn’t engage in this practice.
-That to say, in some businesses, there may be way more to learn than in other businesses.
+In fact, it should be a red flag if the employer doesn’t engage in this practice.

-This process serves the dual purpose of holding the company and management accountable or responsible for communicating with and training employees.
+This process also serves to hold the company accountable for communicating with employees.

 A far cry from throwing a bird out of a nest, wouldn’t you say?